proffapt/fERP/README.md

 - `Method 2`: Un-select the checkbox - Select fedback type for each professor separately.

    https://github.com/proffapt/fERP/assets/86282911/3a4dfc63-b376-4785-9d1b-f32b03f1a849

 <p align="right">(<a href="#top">back to top</a>)</p>

+## Manual Installation

+It is recommended to install the extension from the respective extension stores for your browsers.
+However, if you encounter any problems, you can also manually install the extension from the source files in this repository.

+<div id="manual-chrome"></div>

+### Chrome

+1. Either [download](https://blog.hubspot.com/website/download-from-github?hubs_content=blog.hubspot.com/website/download-from-github&hubs_content-cta=downloading%20a%20repository#repository) or [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository.
+2. Open new tab and type `chrome://extensions` on search bar.
+3. Toggle the **DEVELOPER MODE** on top right corner.
+4. Click **LOAD UNPACKED** option, browse to the cloned folder and select the [extension-src/chrome](./extension-src/chrome) folder.

+> [!Warning]
+>  You have to select the whole folder not just any file in particular.

+<div id="manual-firefox"></div>

+### Firefox

+1. Either [download](https://blog.hubspot.com/website/download-from-github?hubs_content=blog.hubspot.com/website/download-from-github&hubs_content-cta=downloading%20a%20repository#repository) or [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository.
+2. Open new tab and type `about:debugging#/runtime/this-firefox` on search bar.
+3. Click on the `Load Temporary Add-on...` button under **Load Temporary Extensions** Section.
+4. Navigate to [extension-src/firefox](./extension-src/firefox) folder in your opened file navigator.
+5. Select the `manifest.json` file inside it and press **open**.

+<p align="right">(<a href="#top">back to top</a>)</p>

+## Standalone Scripts

+> [!Note]
+> This project has undergone various significant changes and now incorporates "_my versions_" of "_feedback fiilling scripts_" into a browser extension which supports firefox, chrome and their derivatives.

+- If you're facing any issues with the extension, don't worry!
+You can still use the [scripts](./scripts) as standalone files.
+- The steps to use these scripts for both firefox and chrome are mentioned [here](./scripts/README.md).

+<p align="right">(<a href="#top">back to top</a>)</p>